 President Kennedy would sign into law a large grant that authorized $265 million ($2.1 billion in today's dollars) expenditure over five used, to be mostly used for newborn research.

 The grant was sponsored by the National Institute of Child Heath and Human Development (NIHCD) that JFK, with the help of his sister, Eunice Shriver, had established a year earlier.

 Today, a pharmaceutical drug called Exosurf helps to treat respiratory distress syndrome.

-President John F. Kennedy would be assassinated 15 weeks after the death of his son.
+President John F. Kennedy was assassinated 15 weeks after the death of his son.

 * Originally published in 2015, updated in November 2023.